MicaLovesKPOP/WinterBot/README.md

 ### Installation

 1. Install [Node.js](https://nodejs.org/en/) on your system.
-2. Clone this repository or download the code as a zip file and extract it.
+2. Clone this repository or [download the latest release](https://github.com/MicaLovesKPOP/WinterBot/releases/latest) and extract it.
 3. Open a terminal or command prompt in the project directory and run `npm install` to install the required dependencies.

 ### Configuration